-Lesson Two: Don’t install a vapor barrier in your van!
+Lesson Two: Don’t install a vapor barrier in your van

 Many vanlifers install vapor barriers in hopes of preventing condensation moisture from getting to the sheet metal of the van.
 Unfortunately, installing a vapor barrier in your van will actually increase the likelihood of mold and rust.
 Air exchange between the interior and exterior metal walls is essential to keep moisture and condensation in check.
 When you add a vapor barrier, you are trapping the moisture you create from breathing inside the van.
 This moisture has to go somewhere and so it eventually runs down to the floor of your van, where it can eventually cause rust and even mold.
 Mold is no joke and can have serious negative health consequences, so we recommend foregoing a vapor barrier and using insulation that will allow your van to “breathe.”

-Though spray foam insulation kits do a good job of sealing your diy campervan, you really want your van to breathe, and so this can be overkill and trap moisture in a tiny space.
+Though spray foam insulation kits do a good job of sealing your DIY camper van, you really want your van to breathe, and so this can be overkill and trap moisture in a tiny space.

-Lesson Three: Choose non-toxic, moisture-resistant insulation!
+Lesson Three: Choose moisture-resistant non-toxic camper van insulation

 There’s not a lot of indoor air in your van, so it’s important for your air quality to be as healthy as possible.
 Sorry to be a buzzkill, but most conventional building insulation materials have toxic or potentially-toxic chemicals.
 Choosing non-toxic camper van insulation was important to us, so we were able to rule out the following types of insulation right away: fiberglass (toxic when inhaled/installed), cellulose (formaldehyde binders & flame retardants), rock wool (formaldehyde binders), foam board (toxic styrene), 3M Thinsulate (contains potentially toxic polypropylene), and spray foam (contains potentially toxic polyurethane and is also both difficult to install & non-removable).
 For a complete guide to non-toxic sustainable van products, check out this post!

-NOTE: We started going down the rabbit hole researching all the potentially toxic chemicals in insulation and other commonly used construction materials.
+We started going down the rabbit hole researching all the potentially toxic chemicals in insulation and other commonly used construction materials.
 Ultimately, we decided to exclude this information from this post, but if y’all are interested in the dirty details about various construction products (and the reason we’re building sustainably), please comment below and we’ll write a post about it.